rerobots/docslab/examples/sphinx/index.rst

-Examples of docslab in MkDocs
+Examples of docslab in Sphinx
 =============================

 .. docslab:: heliumdev/cubecell-draw-demo